MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 * You don't have to manage the various composition-based rendering (for example, Inputs, Outputs, and Accessibility controls) if you don't want to.

-For general information regarding Window management and `HWND` functionality, check out our MSDN on [Window Overview](https://learn.microsoft.com/en-us/windows/win32/winmsg/about-windows).
+For general information regarding Window management and `HWND` functionality, see [About Windows](/windows/win32/winmsg/about-windows).

 <!-- ------------------------------ -->
 #### Window management

 The following aspects of window management are handled in a windowed hosting environment.

 <!-- ---------- -->